hecmocer-pro/hecmocer-pro.github.io/README.md

-# Hecmocer

 ## :memo: Changelog

 ### 1.6.0 - August 2020
   - Added 404 page
-  - Refactored JS to improve readability and to replace spaghetti code for ravioli code
+  - Refactored JS to improve readability and to replace spaghetti code by ravioli code
-  - Replaced xhr font loading for link tag
+  - Replaced xhr font loading by link tag
   - Added intersectionObserver API calls, so that when the user scrolls through the sections, a small vibration is felt
   - Added listener to onload of images and font, so that when the content is loaded, the content is displayed
   - Removed lowResImages now that the content is displayed after the content has been loaded or a timeout has been reached